Humans have an inborn desire to know themselves.

 Whether baseball, basketball, tennis, football, soccer, golf, cricket, squash, badminton, handball, bowling, hockey, lacrosse, ping-pong or croquet, pool or billiards, mastery is, or isn’t, a simple thing.

 Humans are very special beings, in essence more spiritual that we ever thought we are.
 There are many philosophies about that, the majority complicating one’s search with misconceptions, other obscuring who we really are.

-The real science is that which clarifies not only who we really are, but that one that provides a path to rid of one’s barriers through the dead-ends and labyrinths of one’s life.
+The real science is that which clarifies not only who we really are, but that one that provides a path to rid of one’s barriers in the chameleon or labyrinth of one’s life.